andybuki/emobilesim/README.md

    (instructions in web site)
 -  import sql data to database.
 The table names should be berlin_2po_4pgr, wiesloch_2po_4pgr
 - create MySql database.
 Name - emobilesim
+- In RouteServe.groovy line 317 put your Postgres Data
+- Line 331 add your Postgress tables
+- In DataSource.groovy are the typical MySql settings

 Work in progress...